SikesK/SikesK/README.md

 * 🤖: Better aligning human-robot final goal states using environmnet design and the novel GSD metric
 * 📋: Improving the SQL generation capabilities of LLM’s using an agentic approach

-Previously, I worked as a web developer at Anheuser-Busch, designing and developing websites.
+Previously, I worked as a web developer at Anheuser-Busch (designing and developing websites), and interned at IBM Research and the Naval Research Lab.